 How customers use physical and digital catalogs varies.
 Most importantly, you should consider the variances and tailor each type of catalog so that it aligns with customer needs.
 That is to say, it makes a world of difference to how customers view your products.
 The goal is to carry them forward in their decision-making process through whichever channels are at your disposal.

 Personalization enables each customer to enjoy an individual shopping experience based on past behavior.

 Firstly, when you track behavior, you learn more about a customer’s needs and their pain points.
 Secondly, you understand the types of products suited to their leg of the customer journey.

 In addition, successful personalization enables you to show customers things they never considered, like how a certain piece of clothing might go with a recent purchase, or how an accessory might enhance their enjoyment of something like a computer, or type of software.
 Displaying this sort of knowledge will go a long way in making you the go-retailer in your niche.

 In short, it all depends on what you sell, how your products work together, and how they might appeal to different audiences around the globe.
 Segmentation rules in catalog personalization enable you to create a flawless customer experience for effortless shopping and more conversions.

 A Product Information Management software or PIM manages product data.
 Moreover, the software eases the challenges of increasingly complex data related to your product range.
 PIMs provide the easiest way to improve product management with the following capabilities:

-Overall, proper eCommerce product catalog management can improve customer relationships while increasing sales.
+Overall, proper eCommerce product catalog management will improve customer relationships while increasing sales.
 If you’d like to learn more about the steps you can take to increase efficiencies in the way you manage products, visit our page specifically on catalogs.